stefusilviu/axiscomposer/readme.txt

 == Upgrade Notice ==

 = 1.0.0 =
-1.0.0 is a major update so it is important that you make backups, and ensure themes and extensions are 1.0 compatible.
+1.0.0 is a major update so it is important that you make backups, and ensure themes and extensions are 1.0 compatible before upgrading.
 Developers should catch up with [the development blog](https://axiscomposer.wordpress.com/) to see what has been happening in core.